 The Scientist’s annual Life Sciences Salary Survey has continued to report growth in salaries and employment opportunities in the fields of bioinformatics, biophysics, biotechnology, and neurosciences.
 This trend continued throughout the economic downturn from 2008.
 The growth is attributed to the increasing requirements for informatics components in large projects and the continued surge in high-throughput experiments and a corresponding demand for employees who can manage and interpret the data.

-The Scientist’s 2016 Life Sciences Salary Survey further affirmed these trends although some areas and groups are benefitting more than others.
-No doubt is remains a stimulating and hot field.
+The Scientist’s 2017 Life Sciences Salary Survey affirmed these trends once again, although some areas and groups are benefitting more than others.
+No doubt it remains a stimulating and hot field.

 A June 2017 article on CNBC commented on this growing trend:

 So there is a rapidly growing number of professionals working in these emerging fields, both internationally and locally.
 Dr Tony Papenfuss, Laboratory Head, Bioinformatics at Walter and Eliza Hall Institute in Melbourne is featured in a Careers in Maths series produced by AMSI.

 ‘Bioinformatics is the application of information technologies and sciences to the organisation, management, mining and use of life-science information.’
 (Australian Government Department of Industry, Tourism and Resources 2002)

 The term ‘life-science information’ includes genetic, molecular, cellular, specimen, epidemiological and biodiversity information.
 Activities encompassed by bioinformatics include: ‘all aspects of gathering, storing, handling, analysing, interpreting and spreading vast amounts of biological information in databases.’
 (House of Representatives Standing Committee on Primary Industries and Regional Services 2001)